 As you know, transplanting is quite similar to repotting technique.

-But here, you actually provide a new environment to the plant by replacing the soil and container.
+But here, you provide a new environment for the plant by replacing the soil and container.

 Both these elements are essential for tackling the fungus issue in your Aloe plant.

-So, make sure you provide the right conditions to the transplanted plant.
+So, make sure you provide the right conditions for the transplanted plant.

 Also, this step is very important, as you don’t want to leave the heavily watered plant in the same pot.

 Otherwise, it will become a problem, and the fungal infection will spread rapidly due to damp conditions.

 9. Add Some Dried Leaves Or Shredded Newspaper To The Soil